 If you submit your claim or provide proof of your child’s birth or adoption more than 28 days after your child's birth or adoption, the earliest your payment can start is the date you submitted this documentation.
 You can’t be back paid Parental Leave Pay for a period before your claim was submitted.

 You must submit your Paid Parental Leave claim before you return to work.
-Generally, you can’t be granted Parental Leave Pay after you have returned to work except where:

 - you’re transferring all your Parental Leave Pay to another person